Poblacion: History

-During the Spanish rule, the colonial government founded hundreds of towns and villages across the archipelago modeled on towns and villages in Spain.
-The authorities often adopted a policy of Reducción, for the resettlement of inhabitants in far-flung scattered barangays to move into a centralized cabecera (town/district capital) where a newly built church and an ayuntamiento (town hall) were situated.
-This allowed the government to defend, control and Christianize the indigenous population, to conduct population counts, and to collect taxes.
+During Spanish colonial rule, the government established hundreds of formal settlements across the archipelago modelled after towns and villages in Spain.
+The authorities often adopted a policy of reducción, the resettlement of inhabitants in far-flung and scattered barangays in a more centralized cabecera (town/district capital), built around a new church and ayuntamiento (town hall).
+This enabled the government to defend, control, and Christianize the indigenous population, as well as facilitate censuses and taxation.

 Features

-The población is considered the commercial and industrial center of the city or municipality.
-Most citizens of a city or municipality residing in the outlying barangays and satellite sitios flock to the población on market days (which is set by a local ordinance of the local government) because most local products and goods from the barrios are brought to the public market located in the población.
-In this way their products could be sold faster by a wide range of buyers, though there are instances where some citizens would choose to go to another town's población because it is closer to their residences.
-In some cities and towns, the población (usually the areas surrounding the parish church) doubles as an old town district that features one or more of a few remaining Spanish-built structures in the country.
-There are also some cases of cities that have multiple poblaciónes, like Iloilo City, where each geographical district has its own, as they were former independent municipalities during the Spanish era.
+The población is considered the commercial and industrial center of a Philippine city or municipality.
+Residents of outlying barangays and satellite sitios visit the población on market days (which are set by local ordinance), to trade in local goods and services at the public market.
+This allows faster sales to a wide range of buyers; others would also shop at neighbouring town's población if it is closer.
+In some cities and towns, the población (usually surrounding the parish church) is an old town district with a few surviving Spanish-era structures.

-The cabecera (or the población of a municipio/pueblo) has a basic plan, with a plaza mayor, church and attached convento, civic buildings such as the town hall, and houses of prominent Spaniards.
+There are also cases of multiple poblaciones such as in Iloilo City, where each geographical district has its own centre.
+These were former independent municipalities in the Spanish era, and consolidated only afterwards.

-Other features include the public market, the central elementary school and high school, police station, fire station, and hospital.
+The cabecera (capital) has a basic plan: a plaza mayor is bounded by the local church and attached convento, civic buildings such as the town hall, and houses of prominent residents.
+Other features include a public market, the central elementary school and high school, police station, fire station, and hospital, banks, transport hubs, as well as commercial buildings.